readthedocs/readthedocs.org/docs/development/buildenvironments.rst

 ==================

 Read the Docs uses container virtualization to encapsulate documentation build processes.
-Each build spins up a new virtual machine using our base image, which is an image with the minimum necessary components required to build documentation.
-Virtual machines are limiting in CPU time and memory, which aims to reduce excessive usage of build resources.
+Each build spins up a new container using our base image, which is an image with the minimum necessary components required to build documentation.
+Containers are limiting in CPU time and memory, which aims to reduce excessive usage of build resources.

 Setup